Grant Gershon: Professional career

 On May 21, 2007, the Los Angeles Opera and Los Angeles Master Chorale issued a joint press release.
 In it, they announced that Gershon would be extending his contract with the Master Chorale through the 2010/2011 season, and that he was being named Associate Conductor/Chorus Master of Los Angeles Opera.
 In the press release, Plácido Domingo called Gershon, "an exceptional musician whose broad musical interests, technical mastery and impressive experience will be a huge asset to LA Opera".
 In this position at LA Opera Gershon has conducted over 50 performances including La traviata, Madama Butterfly, Carmen, Philip Glass's Satyagraha, Handel's L'Allegro, il Penseroso ed il Moderato in Mark Morris's production, and the previously cited Il Postino.

 On May 18, 2014, the Los Angeles Master Chorale issued a press release, in which they announced that Gershon would be extending his contract with the Master Chorale through the 2019/2020 season.
 With this renewal, Gershon's title will change to Artistic Director, which reflects his desire to "redefine the choral experience".
 With this expanded role, Gershon will create an "immersive" concert experience by incorporating lighting, staging, video, movement, and attire into the production.
 The Chorale will seek to engage new audiences by presenting more concerts at venues outside of Disney Hall and the Hollywood Bowl.

 Recordings

+Gershon won the Grammy Award for Best Choral Performance in 2026 for his role as Chorus Master in Gabriela Ortíz's "Revolución Diamantina" with the LA Philharmonic and Los Angeles Master Chorale.
+He was also nominated for a Grammy Award in the same category that year for his role as Conductor in Billy Child's "In the Arms of the Beloved" with violinist Anne Akiko Meyers.